EkoGuandor229/MLTestat/README.md

 ## 2. Which predictor to choose?
-For this part of the assignment, i used the statsmodels.formula.api module to directly print a result set with all relevant information. the method works as follows:
+For this part of the assignment, i used the statsmodels.formula.api module to directly print a result set with all relevant information. the code looks as follows:
 ```
 def statsmodel_regression(training_data, formula: str):
     model = sm.ols(formula, training_data)